-Figure 3 A-CAntigenic maps highlighting the antigenic relationships among 1A, 1B and 1C lineage viruses in European pigs respectively as defined by polyclonal swine sera.
+Figure 3 A-C: Antigenic maps highlighting the antigenic relationships among 1A, 1B and 1C lineage viruses in European pigs respectively as defined by swine anti-sera.
 Strains are represented by coloured annotated spheres with the colour denoting lineage as per Figure 1.
-PPolyclonal swine sera raised to influenza A viruses in pigs are shown as cubes.
+Monovalent polyclonal swine sera raised to influenza A viruses in pigs are shown as cubes.
 The scale bar represents one antigenic unit (AU) or a two-fold difference in HI assay titre.
 Panel A shows the European 1A.3.3.2 lineage viruses from swine highlighted in blue.
 Panel B shows the European 1B lineage viruses from swine highlighted in greens.
 Panel C shows the European 1C lineage viruses from swine highlighted in pink/purples.
 CVVs and human seasonal vaccines are shown in cream colours.